opentaps/opentaps_seas/docs/users.rst

  * Topics could be filtered by several conditions.
 For example, we can filter our topics to those that contain "SP" and "ZoneTemp".
  * We can then apply tags to our filtered list of topics.
 For example, for all topics which contain "ZoneTemp" and "SP", we can apply the tags sp, temp, zone.
 This is called a **rule**.
  * We can then group many rules together in to a **rule set**.
 Rule sets could be used to organize rules by equipment manufacturer or building owner, so they can be used to tag topics with similar syntax.

+The rules and filters can be run for either the topic name (Topic) or any tag associated with the topic, including all the ``bacnet_`` tags acquired when the topic was originally imported.
+The options for the rules and filters are:

+ * ``Equals``, ``Not Equals`` - value must be strictly equal or not equal condition.
+This is case sensitive.
+ * ``Contains``, ``Not Contains`` - value must contain or not contain condition.
+The condition could be in beginning, middle, or end of the value.
+This is also case sensitive.
+ * ``Is Present``, ``Is Absent`` - used to check if the tag is present or absent on the topic.

+**IMPORTANT!** The rules are just run once in the sequence given, so if you rely on tags to apply other tags, the sequence of the rules will affect the final output.

 There are a couple of ways to do this in the user interface.
 First, from the Topics page, you can start filtering the topics by selecting Contains or Not Contains and putting text into the "Filter Topics" input box.
 You can use wildcards and regex here.
 This will show you a list of filtered topics.